-In 1990, Congress passed the Pollution Prevention Act which states: "the Environmental Protection Agency must establish a source reduction program which collects and disseminates information, provides financial assistance to States, and implements the other activities...."
+In 1990, Congress passed the Pollution Prevention Act (P2 Act) which states "The Environmental Protection Agency must establish a source reduction program which collects and disseminates information, provides financial assistance to States, and implements the other activities...."

-The "Findings" section of the Pollution Prevention Act of 1990 explains why Congress passed the P2 Act and are briefly captured below:
+The "Findings" section of the Pollution Prevention Act of 1990 explains why Congress passed the Act.
+Some of the reasons include:

 - The United States of America annually produces millions of tons of pollution and spends tens of billions of dollars per year controlling this pollution.